Top 40+ Drools Interview Questions and Answers

 • Integrating with front-end technologies to implement rule-driven interactions effectively.

-64. How do you use Drools for product configuration and customization?
+64. How to use Drools for product configuration and customization?

 Ans: